Seatis/my-teaching-materials/projects/scrum-game/stories.md

       - The SP (_strike point_) of the Hero
    - Like this: `Hero (Level 1) HP: 8/10 | DP: 8 | SP: 6`

-#### Update characres on moving hero
-- The characters should only move when the player moves the hero

 #### Strike
 - Characters are able to strike as detailed in the [specification](specification.md)

 #### Battle logic
 - After a hero character performed a strike the defender should strike back the same way

-#### Level up
+#### Next area
-- When all enemies cleared from the map, the hero should enter the new level automatically
+- When the enemy with the key is killed, the hero should enter the new level automatically

 # Optional features

+#### Update characters on moving hero
+- The characters should only move when the player moves the hero

 #### Random map
 - When map is created the placement of walls should be random